rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ValidateAndCreateAwsCloudAccountInput.md

   - AWS Outpost account native ID.
 - orgId: System.String
   - The ID of the organization to which the AWS accounts belong.
+- awsChildOus: list of AwsOuInputs
+  - List of the AWS Organization units.